xing/hops/packages/express/README.md

 ##### `mode`

-Describes the mode that the server is operating in, it can be one of: `develop`, `serve` or `static`.
+Describes the mode that the server is operating in, it can be one of: `develop` or `serve`.

 ```javascript
 const { Mixin } = require('hops-mixin');